Costa Rica's Conservation Programs

 FONAFIFO's PSA Program: Context and Limitations

 Today, those foundational economics have inverted.
 Since a 2024 reform (Decreto 44607-MINAE), PSA rates for forest protection depend on geospatial biodiversity and water protection layers: $44/ha at the base tier, $77/ha with one plus, and $110/ha with both pluses, plus up to $166/ha for reforestation.
 Even at the maximum, these rates cannot compete with modern cattle ranching ($338-652/ha annually) or coastal development sales ($150,000/ha one-time).
-The program was explicitly "designed to compete with the cattle ranching of the 1990's"—an industry that no longer exists in that form.
+The program was explicitly "designed to compete with the cattle ranching of the 1990's," an industry that no longer exists in that form.

 Conservation Easements: Elegant Law, Toothless Enforcement

-The Benefited Property
+Estate The Restricted Property The Benefited Property

 The US Model: Why American Conservation Easements Work

-American conservation easements are held by land trusts—nonprofit organizations whose sole purpose is monitoring and enforcement.
+American conservation easements are held by land trusts: nonprofit organizations whose sole purpose is monitoring and enforcement.
 When a landowner donates an easement, they typically contribute to two endowments:

-Conservation Defense Fund
+Endowment Stewardship Fund Conservation Defense Fund

-Covers legal costs when enforcement actions become necessary
+Purpose Generates annual revenue for property inspections (typically once per year) Covers legal costs when enforcement actions become necessary

-The land trust has legal standing and financial resources to sue violators—including the original landowner, subsequent owners, or third parties encroaching on protected land.
+The land trust has legal standing and financial resources to sue violators, including the original landowner, subsequent owners, or third parties encroaching on protected land.
 Perpetuity is enforced through institutional commitment, not voluntary cooperation.

 Natural Reserves